Gochev-Ivan/An-Abduction-based-Method-for-Explaining-Non-entailments-of-Semantic-Matching/README.md

 This repository contains the files/folders with the code implementation of the method for the "Explaining EL Non-entailments via Subtree Isomorphisms" journal paper, submitted at the Semantic Web Journal.:

+To open the code, download the zip file and open it in a new Maven Project.
+Build the project.

 Dependencies used (found in the pom.xml file of the Maven Project):

 <dependencies>